 - Placement in a detention facility

 Placement in some kind of detention facility is a last resort.
 However, the goal is to reunite the juvenile with his or her parents.
-How long a child is taken out of the home depends upon the offense that was committed and what kind of needs the juvenile has.
+How long a child is taken out of the home depends upon the offense that was committed and the juvenile’s needs.
 Previous offenses also have an influence.

 Extended Juvenile Jurisdiction